usesarch/blazorDemo/README.md

 ## Hacking together something silly?
 Still very uneducated (as of the 21st century)

+## To-Do List

-[] - homepage dashboard?
+- [ ] Homepage dashboard?

-[] - addcontainer forms thing
+- [ ] Add container forms thing

-[] - history quickgrid + search + filter
+- [ ] History quickgrid + search + filter

-things to experiment with:
+## Things to experiment with:
-    db - efcore & repodb
+- DB
+  - EF Core
+  - RepoDB
-    ui frameworks (or just sit down and learn what the hell a css is?) csharp stuff like LINQ
+- UI frameworks (or just sit down and learn what the hell a CSS is?)
+- C# stuff like LINQ